cybozu-go/cke/docs/sabakan-integration.md

 Then it selects one of the following actions if the condition matches.

-#### Remove unreachable nodes
+#### Remove non-existent nodes

-If the current cluster contains nodes that no longer exist in the list, or if it contains unreachable nodes, they are removed.
-This algorithm should be chosen first as unreachable nodes block CKE.
+If the current cluster contains nodes that no longer exist in the list, they are removed.
+This algorithm should be work first because non-existent nodes block CKE.

 New nodes may be added to satisfy constraints.